Thrice-J/mytest/README.md

 3. Cloning the repo - Done
 4. Editing the ReadMe - Done
 5. Adding Ryan T. Moore as a collaborator - Done
-6. Creating an Issue and Assigning it
+6. Creating an Issue and Assigning it - Created and waiting to assign
 7. Branching, merging and rebasing exercise - Done
 8. Completing practice exercise - Done